-- 603.9.
-Some triggered abilities trigger specifically when a player loses the game.
-These abilities trigger when a player loses or leaves the game, regardless of the reason, unless that player leaves the game as the result of a draw.
-See rule 104.3. - 603.10.
+- 603.10b Abilities that trigger when a permanent phases out look back in time. - 603.10c Abilities that trigger specifically when an object becomes unattached look back in time. - 603.10d Abilities that trigger when a player loses control of an object look back in time. - 603.10e Abilities that trigger when a spell is countered look back in time. - 603.10f Abilities that trigger when a player loses the game look back in time. - 603.10g Abilities that trigger when a player planeswalks away from a plane look back in time. - 603.11.
 Some objects have a static ability that's linked to one or more triggered abilities.
 (See rule 607, "Linked Abilities.")
 These objects combine the abilities into one paragraph, with the static ability first, followed by each triggered ability that's linked to it.
 A very few objects have triggered abilities which are written with the trigger condition in the middle of the ability, rather than at the beginning.